leodinh/chrome-date-extension/README.md

-The Extension for Active Tab in Google Chrome.
+The Extension for Active Tab in Google Chrome .